wtamu-babb/CIDM6395-Spring2024-FarzanehNoroozi/Project/Employee_Fraud_Detection_System.md

 ![alt text](1-1.PNG)

-The average number of returns processed by an employee without a receipt is 29.04, with a standard deviation of 8.33, indicating the variability in this process across employees.
-To identify outliers, employees whose number of returns without a receipt significantly deviates from the average, considering a deviation of more than one standard deviation, are examined.
-Notably, Steven Curtis (EmployeeID: 79023) processed 46 returns without a receipt, followed by George Stevens (EmployeeID: 52272) with 40 returns, Angela Diaz (EmployeeID: 29733) with 38 returns, Dr. Thomas Weiss PhD (EmployeeID: 27935) with 36 returns, and Chad Dawson (EmployeeID: 61373) with 35 returns.
-These individuals demonstrate a significantly higher-than-average volume of returns processed without a receipt, suggesting a need for further investigation to understand the underlying reasons and ensure adherence to company policies regarding return procedures.
+The analysis reveals that employees exhibit varying frequencies in processing returns without a receipt.
+Notably, Anthony Martinez stands out with 35 such returns, closely followed by Sarah Hess, Carlos Frazier, and others.
+With a standard deviation of 3.8, we observe a moderate level of dispersion in the number of returns processed without a receipt across employees.
+This suggests some variability in performance among employees, albeit within a relatively constrained range.
+Further investigation into factors contributing to this variance, such as transaction processing protocols and employee training, may offer insights into optimizing efficiency and consistency in handling returns without receipts.

 **Returns with Debit/Credit Card Refund and No Original Receipt**